Mickey’s Not So Scary Halloween Party

 “Boo To You” Halloween Parade

 This parade has got it all.
 The Headless Horseman leads the parade, followed by a plethora of Disney characters and decorated floats.
-This was one of my favorite Disney parades.
+This is one of my favorite Disney parades.
 Melody’s Facebook Live video is posted below.

 Be sure to check out the Scream-o-Ween Dance Party.
 It is absolutely adorable!
 Your kids can dance with Mike, Sulley, and Boo from Monsters, Inc. Blake and I thought this was the best offering at Mickey’s Not So Scary Halloween Party.